 Mason’s analysis and good fortune led him to what he describes as the most memorable experience during his career—working with the famous Chinese scholar Wang Shixiang.

-Meeting with a master
+Lark Mason met with a master

 The most influential year of Mason’s storied career was in 1988, just after he sold the Yuanming Yuan chair.
 Wang Shixiang, a famous traditional Chinese art scholar, had heard about Mason’s achievements, and contacted Sotheby’s to work with him.
 Wang wanted Mason’s help translating his book, Connoisseurship of Chinese Furniture: Ming and Early Qing Dynasties, which remains today the preeminent publication on traditional Chinese furniture.